Form

 Inline form

-To create horizontal forms with the grid by add the .row class to form groups and use the .col-_-_ classes to specify the width of your labels and controls.
+To create horizontal forms with the grid add the .row class to form groups and use the .col-_-_ classes to specify the width of your labels and controls.
 Be sure to add .col-form-label to your <label>s as well, so they’re vertically centered with their associated form controls.

 You may need to manually address the width and alignment of individual form controls with spacing utilities (as shown below).
 Lastly, be sure to always include a <label> with each form control, even if you need to hide it from non-screenreader visitors with class .visually-hidden.